 Washing cloth nappies with strict water restrictions

-Use flats, they are easier to wash compared to multilayered inserts or AIO nappies.
+Use terry towelling nappies (often known as flats).
+Flats are single-layer, making them easier to clean than multilayered inserts or AIO nappies.
 They are durable and can be sanitised as much as required.

 This routine may result in greater wear on modern cloth nappies and is better suited to flats.